zipCoder933/Xbuilders-Legacy/to do.md

 # To Do

-### fix issue where the edge of the chunk is invisible because the neighboring chunks havent been loaded yet
+1. fix issue where the edge of the chunk is invisible because the neighboring chunks havent been loaded yet
-Dont ever generate the mesh of a chunk unless it is surrounded by neighbors on all facing sides
+   * Dont ever generate the mesh of a chunk unless it is surrounded by neighbors on all facing sides

-### Optimize the custom vehicle
+2. Optimize custom vehicles and convert chunks to opengl meshes
+   1. change block construction to use custom block buffer
+   2. Convert chunk meshes to opengl
-* Switch block mesh to opengl
+   3. Convert block mesh to opengl
+   3. Optimize the custom vehicle

 ### switching to P3D+LWJGL?
 * This would take too much time